sino-addiction/sino-addiction.github.io/README.md

 ### Add a News Post

-1. Create a new file in the `/news/_posts/` directory.
+1. Create a new file in the `/_news/` directory.
-2. The filename must follow the format `YYYY-MM-DD-your-post-title.md`.
+2. Use a filename you like (optionally `YYYY-MM-DD-my-title.md`).
-3. Use the template from `/pages/templates/news-post-template.md` as a starting point.
+3. Use the template in `/pages/templates/news-post-template.md` as a starting point.
-4. Fill in the front-matter (title, date, author) and write the post content in Markdown.
+4. Fill in the front matter (title, date, author, summary) and write the post content in Markdown.

 ## How to Change Theme Settings